turingschool/try-turing/_posts/2000-01-05-control-flow.markdown

 <div class="try-it">
 <h2>Try It: Creating a Click Counter</h2>

+<p>Open a new Codepen</p>

-<p>Add a button to your page.
+<p>Add a button to the HTML.
 Whenever the button is clicked, the text of the button should increment to represent the number of times it has been clicked.</p>

+<p>Hint: It might help to give your button a height and width in css so that it's easy to find and click!
+You can also use something called font-size. </p>

 Stuck?
 Check out the starter code below:
 </div>

 ```js
 var count = 0;
 var counter = document.getElementById('click-counter');